 Sparkfun and Adafruit have many low-cost displays.
 The Nokia 5110 is a very low-cost display, and you will find lots of starter code for it.
 We have a starter code for the Kentec display.
 See http://users.ece.utexas.edu/~valvano/arm/#HumanInterfaces.

-Everyone’s embedded system must be placed in a box, so you should think about the box during Lab 7.
+Lab 8 hint: Everyone’s embedded system must be placed in a box, so you should think about the box during Lab 7.
 Starting to think about squeezing all the components into the little box once you get to Lab 11 will be difficult.
 Placing components in the proper place on the PCB during Lab 8 will greatly simplify the box-building process.
 See Figures 7.1 and 7.7.

-Eagle has a feature that allows for ground planes (copper pour).
+Lab 8 hint: KiCad has a feature that allows for ground planes (copper pour).
 WE DO NOT ALLOW you to use this feature.
 Ground planes are useful for high frequency and/or low noise systems.
 The ground plane makes it much harder to visually see what wire connects to what pin, it makes it much harder to cut/add traces in Lab 11 to fix mistakes, and it makes it harder to create good solder joints without using a high-temperature soldering iron.

-One common mistake new PCB layout designers make is placing two wires too close to each other.
+Lab 8 hint: One common mistake new PCB layout designers make is placing two wires too close to each other.
 Subsequently, during fabrication, these two wires may become shorted because of the tolerance of the manufacturing process.
 A general rule of thumb is that you should allow enough space between two wires to fit the smallest allowable trace between them.
 For this PCB manufacturer, separate all traces by at least 0.007 inch.

-Male-male header pins.
+Lab 8 hint: Male-male header pins.
 This photo shows a straight header with 0.1in separation.
 This can be broken into any number of pins and used for connectors or mode selection.

 2-pin jumper, [SJ-1], $0.10